 • mattress or futon on the floor - this is a great option because it provides your little one with a big-kid bed, but they can't fall out of it.

-• Make sure you put the mattress on the floor away from the walls.
-This will help prevent your child getting wedged between the mattress and the wall and being injured or suffocating.
+• Make sure you put the mattress on the floor away from the walls and furniture.
+This will help prevent your child getting wedged between the mattress and the wall or other furniture, and being injured or suffocating.

 Whichever option you choose: